cucumber/docs/content/10-minute-tutorial.md

 2. Select **Run 'Feature: tutorial'** from the context menu.

 {{% note "Formatter error"%}}
-If you are using Cucumber v2.0.0 or higher, when running the test for the first time you might get an error message that mentions `CucumberJvmSMFormatterUtil`.
+When running the test for the first time you might get an error message that mentions `CucumberJvmSMFormatterUtil`.
 If so, open your **Run Configurations** and remove the following argument `--plugin org.jetbrains.plugins.cucumber.java.run.CucumberJvm2SMFormatter`.
 {{% /note %}}